nest/nest-simulator/pynest/README.md

 PyNEST will be compiled together with NEST by default.
 If you want to disable it, pass

-    --without-python
+    -Dwith-python=OFF

-as an argument to `./configure`.
+as an argument to `cmake`.
 By default, `make install` will install PyNEST to `$(pyexecdir)`, which is often expanded as follows:

     $(prefix)/lib{,64}/pythonX.Y/site-packages/nest